phetsims/geometric-optics/doc/model.md

 The position of the object is constrained such that it is always to the left of the optic.

-To avoid problematic cases, the object is always at least 40 cm from the optic, and never more than 100 cm from the optical axis.
+To avoid problematic cases, the object is always at least 40 cm from the optical element, and never more than 100 cm from the optical axis.

 ## Image

-For the lens, the position of the image is approximated by the _thin lens equation_, given by `1/d_o + 1/d_i = 1/f`, where `d_o` is the distance from the optic to the object, `d_i` is the distance from the optic to the image, and `f` is the focal length of the lens.
+The position of the image is approximated by the _thin lens equation_, given by `1/d_o + 1/d_i = 1/f`, where `d_o` is the distance from the lens to the object, `d_i` is the distance from the lens to the image, and `f` is the focal length of the lens.

-For lenses, the image distance `d_i` is positive for images to the right of the optic (real images), and negative for images to the left of the optic (virtual images).
+For lenses, the image distance `d_i` is positive for images to the right of the lens (real images), and negative for images to the left of the lens (virtual images).

 A similar equation holds for mirrors, but where the sign convention is reversed.
-The image distance `d_i` is positive for images to the left of the optic (real images), and negative for images to the right of the optic (virtual images).
+The image distance `d_i` is positive for images to the left of the mirror (real images), and negative for images to the right of the mirror (virtual images).

 For both lenses and mirrors, a positive image distance results in a real image, while a negative image distance results in a virtual image.